 Another iconic landmark in the area is Shibuya Crossing – a famous pedestrian scramble intersection in Tokyo; definitely a must-visit spot if you’re ever in the city!

-There are several viewpoints from which to observe Shibuya Crossing, such as the Starbucks in the Shibuya Tsutaya building (temporarily closed), the Shibuya Sky observation deck in the Shibuya Scramble Square building (must be booked way in advance), or the Shibuya Station glass concourse bridge (in one of the photos) that offers a free of charge view of the crossing.
-We went to the Magnet by Shibuya 109 shopping mall rooftop that, unfortunately, had stairs.
-My companion paid the 600¥ admission fee (including one drink) and took some great photos while I waited by the elevator.
-The rooftop is open from 11 am to 11 pm
+There are several viewpoints from which to observe Shibuya Crossing, such as the Starbucks in the Shibuya Tsutaya building, the Shibuya Station glass concourse bridge (in one of the photos) that offers a free-of-charge view of the crossing, or the Magnet by Shibuya 109 shopping mall rooftop that, unfortunately, had stairs but my companion paid the 600¥ admission fee (including one drink) and took some great photos while I waited by the elevator.
+The rooftop is open from 11 am to 11 pm.

 Ginza

-Ginza is Tokyo’s upscale shopping and entertainment district, renowned for its high-end boutiques, luxury department stores, and Michelin-starred restaurants.
-The main street closes off to traffic on Saturdays and Sundays, becoming a pedestrian paradise.
+Ginza is Tokyo’s upscale shopping and entertainment district, known for its luxury boutiques, department stores, elegant atmosphere, and excellent food scene.
+On weekends, the main street closes to traffic and becomes a pedestrian-only area.

 Ginza is also home to a vibrant arts and culture scene, with art galleries, theaters, and performance venues showcasing traditional and contemporary works.
 The district’s historic Kabuki-za theater hosts traditional Kabuki performances, providing a glimpse into Japan’s rich theatrical heritage.